ayudewi/Portfolio/README.md

 Below is example of analysis of malaria in Africa to analyse effect of preventive measures on malaria cases.
 Check the detail and the code in repository <a href="https://www.kaggle.com/code/ayudewi/malaria-in-africa-2007-2017">here</a>.
 <img src="images/HeatMapMalaria.png" alt="heatmap" width=50%>

-<h3> Example 4: Disease prediction using machine learning </h3>
+<h3> Example 3: Disease prediction using machine learning </h3>
 Under construction, please comeback later

-<h3> Example 5: Bioinformatics analysis to investigate the disease origin </h3>
+<h3> Example 4: Bioinformatics analysis to investigate disease origin </h3>
 Under construction, please comeback later

 <h4> Thank you ! </h4>